vbuchara/wisebook/README.md

-# 📕 Wisebook Project - Under Development 🛠
+# 📕 Wisebook Project 🛠

 A digital note-taking app I have created as my final project for one of my graduation courses in Higher Education.